Dev-Reddy/Postaway-I/README.md

    - Added the ability to bookmark posts for later viewing.

 5. **Pagination** - Done
-   - Implemented pagination for posts.
+   - Implemented pagination for posts and comments.

 ---